Audience: You are expected to have successfully

 which is a 3-component s-expression

-symbol, then a string containing
+the hello_chk symbol, then a string containing

 back-slashes, double-quotes, ended by a semi-colon.